DURATION

 Hiking

-Today's hike is an adventurous ascent through Madeira's enchanted UNESCO laurel forest.
+A short transfer takes you to the start of today's trekking stage, close to Porto da Cruz.
+The hike is an adventurous ascent through Madeira's enchanted UNESCO laurel forest.
 Start the day with a gentle climb and sweeping views towards the ocean and the iconic Penha D’Aguia (Eagle Rock).
 Soon the trail dives deeper into the forest and you’ll hike immersed in lush green surroundings, amongst wildflowers, ferns and giant trees.
 Learn about the local wildlife, eyes open for the rare endemic long-toed pigeon.
-Relax in your rural accommodation in the peaceful village of Santo da Serra and finish the day over a hearty meal and local wine.
+Relax for a second night in your rural accommodation in the peaceful village of Santo da Serra, finishing the day with a delicious meal and local wine.

 Day 4